rad-mit/vrx/README.md

-# Autonomous Navigation of a USVs
+# Autonomous Navigation of a USV

 # Virtual RobotX (VRX)
 This repository is the home to the source code and software documentation for the VRX simulation environment, which supports simulation of unmanned surface vehicles in marine environments.